W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: a probabilistic perspective

 \subsubsection{Wick products and derivatives of the free-field}

-We have identified previously the Hilbert space $\Hil$ with the space of field observables on the disk $\Hild$.
-In addition to this general correspondence we can also write an explicit equality relating the element of the graded space $\V$ and field observables by relying on Wick products.
-For this purpose let us write
+We have identified the Hilbert space $\Hil$ with a space of functionals of a field on the disk $\Hild$.
+We provide here an explicit equality relating the elements of the graded space $\V$ and such functionals using Wick products.
+For this purpose we write, inside $\D$, $\X=\X_{\D}+P\varphi+c$.
+To overcome the lack of regularity of $\X_\D$, we define a smooth approximation of $\X$ by setting, with $\eta_\eps\coloneqq \frac1{\eps^2}\eta(\frac{\cdot}{\eps})$ a smooth, compactly supported mollifier,